 A separate detached block lay to the south-west of the main building.

-In 1898, new Union offices were erected to the west of the workhouse.
+In 1898, a new guardians' boardroom and union offices were erected to the west of the workhouse.

 Ormskirk workhouse later became the Ormskirk and District General Hospital.